touir1/100DaysOfMLCode-Challenge/README.md

 * How to use [scikit-learn](http://scikit-learn.org/stable/).
 * How to split data into training and testing.
-* How to minimize the [Root Mean Squared Error](https://en.wikipedia.org/wiki/Root-mean-square_deviation).

 **Link of Work:** [linear-regression-SGD](https://github.com/touir1/linear-regression-SGD) Github repository.